 Find this fabulous rug from our Ted Baker collection here.

 Small living room rugs with bold patterns, such as flowers or bold colours, can make a room look larger.
 So for smaller room, this could be helpful at giving the illusion of a larger space.
 However, if you are opting for a bolder rug, make sure you aren’t placing a coffee table or furniture on top of it.
 You want to be able to see it, so hiding it under furniture stops it being the feature piece it should be.

-To open up a room and create the feeling of spaciousness, then lighter and neutral coloured living room rugs are ideal for this.
+To open up a room and create the feeling of spaciousness, then lighter and neutral coloured rugs are ideal.
 A simple rug really are the best living room rugs to unify and expand a space.
 If you want to create the feeling of a quaint and cosy room, opt for busier rugs with more patterns in darker colours.

 What’s your style?

 Once you’ve got all the practicalities out the way, you need to think about the style.